spacecatpixel/lokidocs/docs/Lokinet/Guides/AccessingSNApps.md

 For the first time setup, you need to generate a config and obtain bootstrap information.

-Run the following command in directory `~/loki-network/build`:

-`sudo ./lokinet -r`

-Change directory to `~/loki-network`

-`cd ~/loki-network`

-Run the following command:
-`sudo ./lokinet-bootstrap`
+`lokinet -g && lokinet-bootstrap`

 >The default configuration for lokinet is `lokinet.ini` located at `~/.lokinet/lokinet.ini` (`%APPDATA%\.lokinet\lokinet.ini` on windows).
 >
->To enable a SNApps with a long term address, uncomment the line in the `[services]` section in `lokinet.ini` that starts with `example-snapp=`.
+>To enable a SNApps with a long term address, add `keyfile=/path/to/keyfile.private` to `[network]` section in `lokinet.ini` .

-Please note that currently node long term SNApps are not currently recommended or supported on windows at this time.

-Then run lokinet:
+Then run lokinet in foreground:

-`sudo ./lokinet`

-Now that you have `.lokinet` running you can access any SNApps being hosted on the network.
+`lokinet`

-For future reference, if you want to browse lokinet in the future you just need to run `.lokinet` and start browsing.
+For future reference, after generating initial configuration you just need to run `lokinet` and start browsing.

 ## Test services